Bojkovice

 Bojkovice (/cs/) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 4,400 inhabitants.
+The town is located on the Olšava River, on the border between the Vizovice Highlands and the White Carpathians mountain range.

+Bojkovice was founded in the 14th century at the latest, but it became a town only in 1965.
+The main landmark of the town is the Nový Světlov Castle.

 Administrative division

 Bojkovice consists of four municipal parts (in brackets population according to the 2021 census):